neda-noor-m/DataEngineeringZoomCamp/README.md

 docker run hello-world  // hello-world is an docker image

 - useful commands:

   1- docker run -it ubuntu bash
-    ubuntu is the name of image we want to run, keyword "it" means iterative mode (we can write), bash is the command we wanna execute in this image like a parameter.
-All things come after image name are parameters to this container.
-So in this command we say we want to execute a bash on this image so we get this bash prompt.
+    ubuntu is the name of image we want to run, keyword "it" means interactive mode (we can write), ubuntu is the image we wannw have locally, bash is the command we wanna execute in this image like a parameter.
+All things come after image nam are parameters to this container.
+So in this command we say we want to execute a bash on the image Ubuntu so we get this bash prompt.

   2- Docker run -it python:3.9:  to have python environment